Saibabu7770/DeepMosaic_org/README.md

 ### Major

-1. DeepMosaic now supports custom genome build support, which allows for donor-specific genome assembly as well as non-human diploid organisms.
-For custom genome builds, the performance might vary from the original benchmark.
+1. DeepMosaic now supports custom genome build support, which allows for donor-specific genome assembly as well as non-human diploid organisms(For custom genome builds, the performance might vary from the original benchmark).
 2. For custom genome builds, users must provide a matching reference FASTA, repeat BED, and segmental-duplication BED.
 BAM/CRAM, VCF, FASTA, and BED files should be from the same coordinate system.
 We have tested some non-human builds, such as GRCm39.

 ### Minor